bewillcott/simple-buildnumber-maven-plugin/README.md

 #### &lt;indentSpaces&gt;
 {default: `4`}<br>
 The number of spaces used to indent text.
-This important, as it is used to find the &lt;project.version&gt;
+This is important, as it is used to find the &lt;project.version&gt;
 setting in the `pom.xml` file.

 #### &lt;release&gt;